DBJDBJ/DBJDBJ/README.md

 ## Disposition

-Skeptical of hype.
-Interested in what is actually feasible.
+> Interested in what is actually feasible.

 > *Feasibility.* Rules &trade;